-The intensity ranges from occasionally losing urine when you cough, sneeze, tight the girth of your horse or make a specific physical effort like sitting trot, to having such a sudden and strong urge to urinate that you are not able to get to the bathroom on time.
+The intensity ranges from occasionally losing urine when you cough, sneeze, tighten your horse's girth, or make a specific physical effort like sitting trot, to having such a sudden and strong urge to urinate that you cannot get to the bathroom on time.
 Although it occurs more frequently as people age, urinary incontinence IS NOT an inevitable consequence of aging and it can be caused by many other reasons that we will explain later.

 If urinary incontinence affects your daily activities, don't hesitate to consult your doctor.
-For most people, simple lifestyle changes or medical treatment can ease discomfort or stop urinary incontinence.
+Simple lifestyle changes or medical treatment can ease discomfort or stop urinary incontinence for most people.

 Types of urinary incontinence:

-Stress incontinence: Urine leaks out when you put pressure on your bladder when you cough, sneeze, laugh, tight the girth of your horse, or lift some heavy buckets or bales of hay.
+Stress incontinence: Urine leaks out when you put pressure on your bladder when you cough, sneeze, laugh, tighten the girth of your horse, or lift some heavy buckets or bales of hay.

 Urge incontinence: You have a sudden, intense urge to urinate, followed by an involuntary loss of urine.
 You may have to urinate frequently, even throughout the night.
 Urge incontinence can be caused by a minor condition, such as an infection, or a more serious illness, such as a neurological disorder or diabetes.

-Overflow incontinence: You have frequent or constant urine dribbling because your bladder does not empty completely.
+Overflow incontinence: You have frequent or constant urine dribbling because your bladder does not empty.

 Functional incontinence: A physical or mental deterioration prevents you from reaching the bathroom on time.
 For example, if you have severe arthritis, you may not be able to unbutton your pants quickly enough.